 Now, do you need a goal tracker?
 Nope!

 You can get by totally fine without them, but I will say that they are incredibly helpful for keeping you focused and accountable.
 Every goal that I’ve set and accomplished thus far has been aided by a goal tracking tool or two.

 Because of that, I completely recommend using tools to help you keep track of your goals.

-If goal setting is something you’d like to learn more about and get better at, we have an entire module dedicated to this subject within our Super Course.
+If goal setting is something you’d like to learn more about and get better at, I have an entire course dedicated to it here.

 Overview: goal tracker tools

-Now that we’ve covered the basics, it’s time to explore our list of goal tracker tools.
+Now that we’ve covered the basics, it’s time to explore the list of goal tracker tools.

 There are a lot of different goal tracker ideas, programs, and techniques available.
 How did I decide which ones made the list?